Communion (book): Popular culture references

 The X-Files episode "Jose Chung's From Outer Space" parodied the book cover.

 Virginia screamo band Pg.
 99 included an audio recording of a person reading a short excerpt of the story in their album Document #5.

-Swedish progressive metal band Evergrey's album In Search of Truth is a concept album based on the novel.
+Swedish progressive metal band Evergrey's album In Search of Truth is a concept album based on the book.

 Sahar is seen reading a well worn copy of this book in "Love Language" (S1, Ep5) of the SyFy series Resident Alien.

-The book cover and Strieber himself make an appearance in the 2009 film Race to Witch Mountain.
+Strieber makes an appearance in the 2009 film Race to Witch Mountain.